algorithmiaio/dev-center/_posts/guides/2016-01-27-sentiment-analysis.md

 layout: article
 title:  "The Algorithmia Guide to Sentiment Analysis"
 date:   2016-01-28 01:30:38
-categories: guides
+categories: recipes
-tags: [guides, sentiment-analysis]
+tags: [text-analysis, sentiment-analysis]
 show_related: false
 author: matt_kiser
 excerpt: "New to Sentiment Analysis?
 Start here to learn the basics and get started."